SameerSDurgoji/10Bit_potentiometric_DAC/README.md

 ![8bit dac op](https://github.com/SameerSDurgoji/10Bit_potentiometric_DAC/blob/main/DAC_Prelayout/Screenshots/8bitDAC_op.png)

-However, the subcircuit of 8 bit DAC was created which included 7bit DAC and switch.
+The subcircuit of 8 bit DAC was created which included 7bit DAC and switch.

 ## 9 bit DAC:
 For the 9 bit DAC, the subcircuits 8bit_DAC.sub and switch.sub were used.
 The eSim schematic is as shown below: